Sally’s 6-great Grandparents:

 In 1704, he was a resident of Isle of Wight Co, VA, and then is listed in Nansemond Co, VA,

-John Cotten lived at South Quay, VA on the Blackwater.
+John Cotten lived in South Quay, VA on the Blackwater.

-John Cotten/on who died in Bertie Precinct, NC in 1728 appears to be the son of John Cotton, who died in Isle of Wight County by 1693.
+John Cotten/on who died in Bertie Precinct, NC in 1728 is the son of John Cotton, who died in York County ca. 1683.

-From Bruce Cotten’s The Cotten Family of North Carolina — We have record of John Cotten as early as 1701 residing in South Quay on the Blackwater river in Virginia.
-This place is about four miles South of the present town of Franklin and about four mile north of the North Carolina line.
-Its on the Nansemond side of the river and appears on a map made in 1695.
+From Bruce Cotten’s The Cotten Family of North Carolina — We have a record of John Cotten as early as 1701 residing in South Quay on the Blackwater river in Virginia.
+This place is about four miles south of the present town of Franklin and about four miles north of the North Carolina line.
+It’s on the Nansemond side of the river and appears on a map made in 1695.

 John Cotten conducted a trading post here for many years in conjunction with his plantations.